Chrissy Macken, Founder & Career Coach

 Hi, I’m Chrissy.

 I am the Founder and Owner of Blueprintgreen Career Coaching & Consulting, based in Washington, DC.
-As the go-to coach for effectively building resiliency in stressful environments and confidently reclaiming a career of meaning and purpose, I am on a mission to disrupt toxic work cultures all over the country, providing actionable tools and strategies that create physically, mentally, and emotionally healthier workplaces.
+As the go-to coach for effectively building resiliency in stressful work environments and confidently reclaiming a career of meaning and purpose, I am on a mission to disrupt toxic work cultures in DC and all over the country, providing actionable tools and strategies that create physically, mentally, and emotionally healthier workplaces.
 My work serves two key constituencies: individuals and organizations.

 I specialize in helping high-potential, purpose-driven professionals break free from toxic work environments, transition into positions they love, get paid what they’re worth, and achieve peak performance using Emotional Intelligence.
 In addition, I strategically advise organizations as they seek to transparently and authentically build an internal culture where employees are thriving, effective, challenged, and committed.